AntennaPod/antennapod.github.io/_i18n/en/documentation/general/other-platforms.md

 However attractive the title may sound, AntennaPod is not and will not be available on Windows, iOS or the Linux desktop.
 The app is made by a small team of volunteers, and making the app for these other platforms would be a lot of work.
-Feel free to try [Genymotion](https://www.genymotion.com) of for Linux [Waydroid](https://waydro.id) (if you use Wayland).
+Feel free to try [Genymotion](https://www.genymotion.com) or for Linux [Waydroid](https://waydro.id) (if you use Wayland).

 There are (open source) alternatives, however, which we would like to point you to: